15 Simple Fashion Upgrades That Make You Look Expensive

 Mix textures and patterns

 “Mastering the art of mixing textures and patterns is one of the keys to looking expensive on any budget,” says Bernadett Vajda, an internationally acclaimed model and professional image consultant.
 “Pair natural silk with other rich fabrics in the same color scheme like denim or cashmere.
 Wearing the same color scheme in different textures will elevate any look.”
-Try pairing this Amour Vert Aaliyah Maxi Skirt, made of natural, printed silk, with a similarly hued turtleneck for a crisp magazine-worthy ensemble.
+Try pairing this Lilysilk Alluring Asymmetric Pleat Skirt, which is made of natural, printed silk, with a similarly hued turtleneck for a crisp, magazine-worthy ensemble.
 And make sure you know how to wash clothes properly so your new favorite garments last for years.

 Splurge on a strong black coat